What is a Privacy Notice?

 - When you choose to complete any surveys that we may send you

-- We record our customer interactions – any information captured will be stored until the file is destroyed.
+- We record our customer and third party interactions – any information captured will be stored for a period in excess of 12 months but no longer than when the file is destroyed.

 - What personal data do we collect?